rbisdorff/Digraph3/docSphinx/tutorial.rst

 All :py:class:`digraphs.Digraph` objects (see Line 6) contain at least the following components:

-1. A collection of digraph nodes called **actions** (decision actions): a list, set or (ordered) dictionary of nodes with 'name' and 'shortname' attributes,
+1. A collection of digraph nodes called **actions** (decision actions): a list (obsolete), set or dictionary (ordered by default) of nodes with 'name' and 'shortname' attributes,
 2. A logical characteristic **valuationdomain**, a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true),
 3. The digraph **relation** : a double dictionary indexed by an oriented pair of actions (nodes) and carrying a characteristic value in the range of the previous valuation domain,
 4. Its associated **gamma function** : a dictionary containing the direct successors, respectively predecessors of each action, automatically added by the object constructor,